Zeflyn/synescribble/README.md

 # Project Description
 The purpose of this project is utilizing Paper.js and Firebase to create a dynamically updated community gallery of in-browser drawings.
 Paper.js allows a user to draw on the canvas element in HTML as point values.
-Firebase stores all of the paths that are drawn on the canvas as well as the uer's name.
+The drawing canvas is converted to an image and the data for it + the creator's name are stored in the Firebase database.
-The ColorAPI pulls hex values that allows users to choose which color to use when drawing.
+The ColorAPI pulls rgb values that allow the users to choose which color to use when drawing.
-When the "Submit" button is clicked, the user's drawing is appended into the Gallery div, the data is pushed into Firebase and it is posted into Twitter with the use of the Twitter API.
+When the "Submit" button is clicked, the user's drawing is appended into the Gallery div, the data is pushed into Firebase and it is posted into Twitter with the use of the Twitter API and Codebird.

 # Project Sketches